icyclv/JTrace/README.md

 It will start a web server at port 8088 and a netty server at port 4090.

 You can configure parameters such as InfluxDB in the ```server/src/main/resources/application.yml``` file.
+If InfluxDB is not enabled, the sampling method will have no output.

 ### 3. Start Client